keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 ![](../images/graphs-from-scratch/img12.png){:height="300px" width="300px"}

-To accomplish our goal of representing the dots and connections of the pyramid without having to cleverly squish the 3-dimensional shape down to 2, all we have to do is label the dots and translate their connections into numbers and parentheses.
+To accomplish our goal of representing the dots and connections of the pyramid without having to cleverly squish the 3-dimensional shape down to 2, all we have to do is label the dots and then translate their relationships into numbers and parentheses.
 Easy!

 ![](../images/graphs-from-scratch/img10.png){:height="300px" width="300px"}

-The pyramid is actually just this list of pairs of numbers in parentheses: $$\{(1,2),(2,3),(3,1),(1,4),(2,4),(3,4)\}$$.
+After translation, the pyramid is actually just this list of pairs of numbers in parentheses: $$\{(1,2),(2,3),(3,1),(1,4),(2,4),(3,4)\}$$.
 There's a lot of repeated stuff in that list of parentheses and numbers though, so maybe there's a better way to keep track of all the information.
 Let's try doing that with a square of numbers, where if there's a connection between dot a and dot b, we put a $$1$$ in the $$a$$th column and $$b$$th row of the square.
 That's a lot to think about at once, so let's go one pair of numbers in the list at a time!

 We have 4 dots, so we need 4 columns and 4 rows in our square of numbers.
 Because of this, notice how we'll always end up using _squares_ instead of ugly rectangles:

 $$\begin{bmatrix}0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$

-You've probably noticed that this is just a matrix.
+If you graduated high school, you've probably noticed that this is just a matrix.
 Matrices are, as it turns out, useful ways of encoding information about graphs.
-The word 'matrix' is burned into most peoples' minds as quasi-traumatic though, and matrices are fundamentally just squares and rectangles of numbers, so I'll keep calling them that.
+Unfortunately, the word 'matrix' is burned into most peoples' minds as quasi-traumatic, and matrices are fundamentally just squares and rectangles of numbers, so I'll keep calling them that.
 Now, the first pair is $$(1,2)$$, so let's put a $$1$$ in the spot at the 1st column and 2nd row:

 $$\begin{bmatrix}0 & 0 & 0 & 0 \\ 1 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$

-But the order of the numbers in the pair doesn't matter, so we also have to remember the pair $$(2,1)$$ and put a $$1$$ in the spot at the 2nd column and 1st row:
+But the order of the numbers in the pair doesn't matter, so we also have to remember the pair $$(2,1)$$ and then put a $$1$$ in the spot at the 2nd column and 1st row:

 $$\begin{bmatrix}0 & 1 & 0 & 0 \\ 1 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$

 Notice how there's a symmetry to the square?
 Because order doesn't matter for the numbers in the pair, whichever pair you choose will always have a _twin_ pair where the numbers are flipped.
 In our number-square, the twins show up on the opposite side of the diagonal that runs from the top left to the bottom right!

 Let's do one more example of putting a pair and its twin into the square.
-The next pair in the original list is $$(2,3)$$, and its twin is $$(3,2)$$, so we put $$1$$s in the 2nd column and 3rd row, and the 3rd column and 2nd row:
+The next pair in the original list is $$(2,3)$$, and its twin is $$(3,2)$$, so we put $$1$$s into the spot at the 2nd column and 3rd row, and also into the spot at the 3rd column and 2nd row:

 $$\begin{bmatrix}0 & 1 & 0 & 0 \\ 1 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$

-I'll fill out the rest:
+I'll fill out the rest for you:

 $$\begin{bmatrix}0 & 1 & 1 & 1 \\ 1 & 0 & 1 & 1 \\ 1 & 1 & 0 & 1 \\ 1 & 1 & 1 & 0 \end{bmatrix}$$